 Your doctor may also listen to your heart and lungs.
 If the cause of your breathlessness is not obvious from your history and examination, your doctor may talk to you about having some tests.
 These include:

 How is breathlessness treated?

 Treatment will depend on what is causing your breathlessness.
-Your doctor may give you medication to help with breathlessness.
-These may be medications to treat pneumonia or other chest infection, wheezing, fluid build-up in the lungs or anxiety.
+Your doctor may give you medication.
+This may be to treat pneumonia or other chest infection, wheezing, fluid build-up in your lungs or anxiety.

 If you are a smoker, you will be strongly encouraged to stop.
 Losing weight if you are overweight will also help.

 What can I do to help with ongoing (chronic) breathlessness?